CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab3.md

    >**Note**: Wait about 60 seconds, then refresh your GitHub repository landing page for the next step.

-10. Click on **Next** from the bottom right to continue with the next exercise.

 ### Summary

 In this lab, you have successfully generated JavaScript code and other best practices using GitHub Copilot and GitHub Copilot Chat.